lixin-wei/HZNUOJ/README.md

 3. ...

 # Installation
-Ubuntu 14.04 recomended, installer may not work well in later version.
+Ubuntu 14.04 is recomended, installer may not work well in later version.

 Simply clone the repository, then run judger/install/install.sh.